 - How can we leverage the power of smart devices to better track our health?

 In this article, we will examine how COVID 19 has shifted our focus on wellness.
-Additionally, we will look at how technological wonders such as the Hyfe app can follow the lead of step counting apps and Fitbit devices with regards to our health.
+Additionally, we will look at how technological wonders can follow the lead of step counting apps and Fitbit devices with regard to our health.